-We do not collect and do not share any personally Identifiable Information unless required under a lawful request.
+We do not collect and do not share any personally Identifiable Information.

-In order to show adverts that are likely to be of greater interest to users our third-party ad providers may collect certain information, specifically Android Advertising ID, Browser, IP address, Phone model, Language and Android version (User Agent).
-This information may be combined with tracking and anti-fraud technologies, such as cookies, pixels, hashed identifiers, click stream information, timestamp and subject of advertisements clicked or scrolled over.
+In order to show adverts that are likely to be of greater interest to users our third-party advertising providers may collect certain information, specifically Android Advertising ID, Browser, IP address, Phone model, Language and Android version (User Agent).
+This information may be combined with tracking and anti-fraud technologies, such as pixels, hashed identifiers, timestamp and subject of advertisements clicked or scrolled over.

-Additionally users can opt-out of ads altogether in chomp, via Settings > Upgrade to Pro.
+Additionally, users can opt-out of ads altogether via Chomp Settings > Upgrade to Pro.

 General Data Protection Regulation

-The GDPR (General Data Protection Regulation) 2016/679 (EU law) is a regulation on data protection and privacy for all individuals within the European Economic Area (EEA).
+The (General Data Protection Regulation (GDPR) 2016/679 EU law is a regulation on data protection and privacy for all individuals within the European Economic Area (EEA).

-For all users that reside in the EEA or travel to the EEA, chomp will display (once only) a Privacy Confirmation regarding our third-party ad providers' use of information that falls under this GDPR legislation.
-An unambiguous agreement is required by users to continue to use chomp (with ads), or alternatively users may 'Upgrade to Pro' (in which case no ads are shown and GDPR is not applicable).
+For all users that reside in the EEA or travel to the EEA, Chomp will display (once only) a Privacy Confirmation regarding our third-party ad providers' use of information that falls under the GDPR legislation.
+An unambiguous agreement is required by users to continue to use Chomp (with adverts), or alternatively users may 'Upgrade to Pro' (in which case no adverts are shown and GDPR no longer applies).

-As per GDPR legislation, we are required to store users consent, specifically the application name (chomp), AAID, specific consent text (language specific) and timestamp.
-This is sent (via SSL) and stored on our servers.
+As per GDPR legislation, Chomp is required to store users' consent, specifically the application name, Android Advertising ID, specific consent text (language specific) and a timestamp.
+This information is sent (via SSL) and stored on appropriately secured computer servers.

-You also have a right to be forgotten.
-This can be achieved by resetting your Android Advertising identifier (Android Settings > Google > Ads > Reset advertising ID) and by contacting our third-party ad providers, Oath, inMobi and Facebook.
+Users also have a right to be forgotten.
+This can be achieved by resetting their Android Advertising identifier (Android Settings > Google > Ads > Reset advertising ID) and / or by contacting our third-party advertising providers, Amazon, Oath, inMobi, Smaato and Google AdMob.